 Rest easy, Browns fans, because the idea that Jimmy Haslam, Tennessee royalty, could be “all in” in Cleveland, Ohio in any kind of good way isn’t too much more risible today than it was last summer, even despite yesterday’s news that Haslam will return to the helm of the nation’s sixth most lucrative corporation less than six months after surrendering the position to the former president of PepsiCo.

-While depressing, Haslam’s announcement probably shouldn’t be surprising to folks who were skeptical of pinning too much hope on the notion that a billionaire who was more enthusiastic than Randy Lerner about his ten-figure-playthings was just what this town needed.
+Haslam’s announcement might not be surprising to folks who were skeptical of pinning too much hope on the notion that a billionaire who was more enthusiastic than Randy Lerner about his ten-figure-playthings was just what this town needed.
 But the real sight to behold here is Haslam’s half-way candor in publicly justifying the move.

 You’re Tennessee royalty who gets the chance to buy the Cleveland Browns for more than a billion dollars, so you do it.
 Then you make vigorous pronouncements of your commitment to Cleveland and the franchise, cash in on so much goodwill for being different than the “absentee” Randy Lerner, then step down from your position as CEO of the family business to generate even more fanfare; Hire John Compton, one of the fanciest executive-types in the country, to take your place, a man who was in line to become CEO of PepsiCo himself, only to pull the rug out from under the whole arrangement just six months later.
 And why?